opensearch-project/documentation-website/_opensearch/install/quickstart.md

 Before proceeding, you should [get Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://github.com/docker/compose) and follow the steps to install them on your machine.

-This guide includes commands that you can copy and paste into your terminal.
-The following Docker Compose commands include a hyphen (`docker-compose`).
-If you install Docker Desktop, which automatically installs a bundled version of Docker Compose, then you should replace `docker-compose` with `docker compose` where it appears.
+The Docker Compose commands used in this guide are written with a hyphen (for example, `docker-compose`).
+If you installed Docker Desktop on your machine, which automatically installs a bundled version of Docker Compose, then you should replace `docker-compose` with `docker compose` where it appears in this guide, or you will receive an error like `-bash: docker-compose: command not found`.
 {: .note}

 ## Starting your containers